Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Introduction

-We also highlight that H-DNNs are fundamentally different from the neural networks proposed in~\cite{RN10758}, which have the same name but are designed to learn the Hamiltonian functions of mechanical systems.

-A preliminary version of this work will be presented in the L4DC conference~\cite{ClaraL4DC}.
+A preliminary version of this work has been presented in the L4DC conference~\cite{ClaraL4DC}.
 Compared with~\cite{ClaraL4DC}, this paper is not restricted to H-DNNs stemming from forward Euler discretization.
 Moreover, for studying exploding/vanishing gradients we do not focus on H-DNNs with constant weights across layers and we do not rely on eigenvalue analysis.
 Finally, differently from~\cite{ClaraL4DC}, we consider the design of distributed H-DNN architectures.

-The reminder of our paper is organized as follows.
+The remainder of our paper is organized as follows.
 H-DNNs are defined in Section~\ref{sec:H-DNN}.
 Their properties are analyzed in Section~\ref{sec:CTAnalysis} and Section~\ref{sec:DT_analysis} from a continuous-time and a discrete-time perspective, respectively.
 Numerical examples are discussed in Section~\ref{sec:numerical_experiments} and concluding remarks are provided in Section~\ref{sec:Conclusion}.